Pacific Premier Bancorp (NASDAQ:PPBI) Posts Quarterly Earnings Results, Misses Estimates By $0.01 EPS

-Pacific Premier Bancorp (NASDAQ:PPBI – Get Rating) posted its earnings results on Thursday.
-The financial services provider reported $0.77 EPS for the quarter, missing the consensus estimate of $0.78 by ($0.01), Briefing.com reports.
-The company had revenue of $238.28 million for the quarter, compared to the consensus estimate of $202.25 million.
+Pacific Premier Bancorp (NASDAQ:PPBI – Get Rating) released its quarterly earnings data on Thursday.
+The financial services provider reported $0.77 EPS for the quarter, missing analysts’ consensus estimates of $0.78 by ($0.01), Briefing.com reports.
+The business had revenue of $238.28 million during the quarter, compared to analysts’ expectations of $202.25 million.
 Pacific Premier Bancorp had a net margin of 33.10% and a return on equity of 10.25%.
-During the same period last year, the company posted $0.89 earnings per share.
+During the same quarter in the previous year, the company posted $0.89 EPS.

-The company also recently announced a quarterly dividend, which will be paid on Friday, February 10th.
-Shareholders of record on Friday, February 3rd will be given a $0.33 dividend.
-The ex-dividend date of this dividend is Thursday, February 2nd.
-This represents a $1.32 dividend on an annualized basis and a yield of 4.26%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, February 10th.
+Investors of record on Friday, February 3rd will be given a $0.33 dividend.
+The ex-dividend date is Thursday, February 2nd.
+This represents a $1.32 annualized dividend and a yield of 4.26%.
 Pacific Premier Bancorp’s dividend payout ratio (DPR) is 44.44%.

-In other Pacific Premier Bancorp news, CEO Steven R. Gardner sold 102,638 shares of the company’s stock in a transaction that occurred on Monday, December 19th.
-The stock was sold at an average price of $31.56, for a total value of $3,239,255.28.
-Following the completion of the sale, the chief executive officer now directly owns 368,482 shares in the company, valued at $11,629,291.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-2.16% of the stock is currently owned by insiders.
+In related news, CEO Steven R. Gardner sold 102,638 shares of the firm’s stock in a transaction dated Monday, December 19th.
+The stock was sold at an average price of $31.56, for a total transaction of $3,239,255.28.
+Following the transaction, the chief executive officer now owns 368,482 shares of the company’s stock, valued at $11,629,291.92.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Corporate insiders own 2.16% of the company’s stock.

-Institutional investors have recently modified their holdings of the stock.
-Lazard Asset Management LLC bought a new position in shares of Pacific Premier Bancorp in the first quarter valued at $32,000.
-Advisors Asset Management Inc. increased its holdings in shares of Pacific Premier Bancorp by 29.9% in the first quarter.
-Advisors Asset Management Inc. now owns 2,201 shares of the financial services provider’s stock valued at $78,000 after buying an additional 507 shares in the last quarter.
-Quantbot Technologies LP bought a new position in shares of Pacific Premier Bancorp in the second quarter valued at $152,000.
-Mackenzie Financial Corp increased its holdings in shares of Pacific Premier Bancorp by 13.7% in the first quarter.
-Mackenzie Financial Corp now owns 5,747 shares of the financial services provider’s stock valued at $203,000 after buying an additional 694 shares in the last quarter.
-Finally, Pathstone Family Office LLC bought a new position in shares of Pacific Premier Bancorp in the third quarter valued at $220,000.
-Institutional investors own 94.22% of the company’s stock.
+Hedge funds have recently modified their holdings of the stock.
+Teachers Retirement System of The State of Kentucky acquired a new stake in shares of Pacific Premier Bancorp in the 3rd quarter worth $881,000.
+Alliancebernstein L.P. lifted its position in Pacific Premier Bancorp by 37.2% in the third quarter.
+Alliancebernstein L.P. now owns 1,453,651 shares of the financial services provider’s stock valued at $45,005,000 after purchasing an additional 394,072 shares during the period.
+Thrivent Financial for Lutherans boosted its holdings in Pacific Premier Bancorp by 5.3% in the 3rd quarter.
+Thrivent Financial for Lutherans now owns 98,163 shares of the financial services provider’s stock valued at $3,039,000 after purchasing an additional 4,898 shares in the last quarter.
+Pathstone Family Office LLC purchased a new stake in Pacific Premier Bancorp in the 3rd quarter valued at approximately $220,000.
+Finally, UBS Group AG increased its position in Pacific Premier Bancorp by 942.4% during the 3rd quarter.
+UBS Group AG now owns 26,696 shares of the financial services provider’s stock worth $826,000 after purchasing an additional 24,135 shares during the period.
+94.22% of the stock is owned by institutional investors and hedge funds.

 Pacific Premier Bancorp, Inc is a bank holding company, which engages in the provision of banking services through its subsidiary, Pacific Premier Bank.
 It offers deposit products and services for business and consumer customers, including checking, money market and savings accounts, cash management services, electronic banking, and on-line bill payment.